AkosPaha01/akospaha01.github.io/_posts/2023-05-22-rboard-theme-manager.md

         </summary>
         <div class="faq-content">
           <p>
-            Without ROOT it's not possible yet.
+            <strong>Without ROOT</strong> it's not possible yet.
 That means no ADB tricks no nothing.
 We tried everything but doesn't work.
           </p>
         </div>
       </details>